U.S. government shutdown slows flow of data to a trickle

 Congress failed to reach a deal overnight to fund whole swaths of government, and federal offices began shutting down early on Tuesday.
 The dearth of data will make it harder for policymakers and investors to gauge the health of the U.S. economy and the supply of commodities into global markets.

-The monthly jobs report, which provides the nation's unemployment rate and measures hiring by employers, regularly sets the tone for financial markets worldwide as investors use it to place bets on the direction of U.S. monetary policy.
+The monthly jobs report, which provides the nation's unemployment rate and a gauge of hiring by employers, regularly sets the tone for financial markets worldwide.

-Without it, they will rely more on an employment report produced by payrolls processor ADP, which is due on Wednesday.
+Without it, investors will rely more on a employment report produced by payrolls processor ADP, which is due on Wednesday.
 The ADP report has a spotty record in predicting job growth compared to the government's more comprehensive tally.

 "This is going to push the ADP report more into the spotlight," said Mike Cullinane, head of Treasuries trading at D.A.
 Davidson in St. Petersburg, Florida.
 "It might to be the only employment report we are going to get this month."

-The department released a report on daily grain exports early on Tuesday, but that will likely be its last until the government reopens.
+Early in the morning, the department released a report on daily grain exports that will likely be its last until the government reopens.
 The United States is the world's largest exporter of agricultural goods.

-The department's next monthly crop report due on October 11 was expected to be a major marker, and an extended shutdown could frustrate traders counting on that report to provide more clarity over the harvest now underway.

-Some government data will continue to flow, including a weekly report on claims for jobless aid and, at least for the next week or so, data on energy output and prices.
+Some government data, however, will continue to flow, including a weekly report on claims for jobless aid and, at least for the next week or so, data on energy output and prices.
 The Department of Energy's statistical agency said it will not immediately run out of funds for its operations.

-The Treasury Department will continue to carry out debt auctions, and it will also keep releasing international capital flows and other financial market data.

-It is not clear how quickly the government could gear up to produce any of the reports that are being delayed, or whether a swift end to the shutdown might still allow the monthly employment report to come out on Friday as scheduled.
+It is not clear how quickly the government could gear up to produce any of the report that are being delayed, and whether a swift end to the shutdown might still allow the monthly employment report to come out on Friday as scheduled.

-Moreover, the shutdown will stop much of the survey work done by the government to produce future reports.
-If the shutdown extends into next week, for example, the BLS would likely not be able to sample as many households as it usually does to calculate the national unemployment rate.

-That is what happened the last time the government shut down between December 1995 and January 1996.
-Even after data began flowing again, the BLS did not immediately include revisions to prior months' data for job creation.